 A long-term uptrend had started on June 27, 2016 at 9.81 and reached 34.44 on January 26, 2018.
 EWI gained -24.63 points, or -251.07%, in 82 weeks.
 Price is near the trend high.

 Medium-term trend: [See EWI medium-term trend chart]

-A medium-term downtrend had started on January 26, 2018 at 34.44 and reached 30.74 on February 9, 2018.
-EWI lost 3.70 points, or 10.74%, in 2 weeks.
-The chart has formed a Ascending Triangle chart pattern.
-The downtrend resistance line (30.88) is broken.
-A broken support is considered to be a long-term bullish signal.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a medium-term trend.
+A medium-term uptrend had started on February 9, 2018 at 30.74 and reached 34.27 on April 24, 2018.
+EWI gained -3.53 points, or -11.48%, in 10 weeks.
+The chart has formed a Broadening Ascending Wedge chart pattern.
+The trend support level is at 31.20 and resistance is at 34.64.
+A Broadening Ascending Wedge pattern is considered to be a reversal formation.
+It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
+Use the following link to access a Broadening Ascending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Ascending Wedge pattern in a medium-term trend.

 Weekly Technical Indicators: [See EWI weekly technical indicators chart]

 Weekly Lane's Stochastic is overbought.
 Use the Technical Stock Screener to see the list of stocks with overbought weekly Lane's Stochastic.
 During the last week, weekly Lane's Stochastic main line (%K) has declined below the overbought signal line (%D).
 Such crossover is considered a bearish signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following link to access Lane's Stochastic help.